epswartz/graphpaper/README.md

 # graphpaper
-A simple and completely open source browser based graph paper editor.
+A simple browser based graph paper editor.

 To use the tool, visit https://epswartz.github.io/graphpaper/